dribdat/awesome-hackathon/README.md

 ### Organizing

-- [boilerbot](https://github.com/BoilerMake/boilerbot) - Take control of your Slack by creating groups, assigning tasks, and more.
+- [BoilerBot](https://github.com/BoilerMake/boilerbot) - Take control of your Slack by creating groups, assigning tasks, and more.
-- [hubot-redisred](https://github.com/Detry322/hubot-redisred) - As well as [hubot-group](https://github.com/anishathalye/hubot-group), [hubot-conf](https://github.com/anishathalye/hubot-conf), [hubot-shortcut](https://github.com/anishathalye/hubot-shortcut) by HackMIT are [Hubot](https://hubot.github.com/) plugins to make organizing easier.
+- [Hubot-RedisRed](https://github.com/Detry322/hubot-redisred) - As well as [hubot-group](https://github.com/anishathalye/hubot-group), [hubot-conf](https://github.com/anishathalye/hubot-conf), [hubot-shortcut](https://github.com/anishathalye/hubot-shortcut) by HackMIT are [Hubot](https://hubot.github.com/) plugins to make organizing easier.

 ### Teambuilding

-- [dridbot](https://github.com/dribdat/dridbot) - Chat bot built on the Hubot framework, for pepping up the experience for participants and organizers of hackathons.
+- [Dridbot](https://github.com/dribdat/dridbot) - Chat bot built on the Hubot framework, for pepping up the experience for participants and organizers of hackathons.

 ### Coaching

-- [hackmit-HELPq](https://github.com/ehzhang/helpq) - Queue application with interfaces for mentors and hackers to answer/submit questions, respectively.
+- [HackMIT-HELPq](https://github.com/ehzhang/helpq) - Queue application with interfaces for mentors and hackers to answer/submit questions, respectively.
-- [treehacks-mentorbot](https://github.com/TreeHacks/slack-mentorship) - Slackbot that provides mentors a channel to claim help requests and attendees to submit help requests within slack.
+- [Treehacks-MentorBot](https://github.com/TreeHacks/slack-mentorship) - Slackbot that provides mentors a channel to claim help requests and attendees to submit help requests within slack.
 Queues requests in a #mentors channel.

 ### Evaluating

-- [expo table app](https://github.com/nealrs/expo#fork-destination-box) - Create a Devpost Expo table frontend.
+- [Expo Table app](https://github.com/nealrs/expo#fork-destination-box) - Create a Devpost Expo table frontend.
-- [gavel](https://github.com/anishathalye/gavel) - A project expo judging system by HackMIT that uses fancy math to get good results.
+- [Gavel](https://github.com/anishathalye/gavel) - A project expo judging system by HackMIT that uses fancy math to get good results.

 ## Guides

 These are helpful handbooks and articles that will give you some orientation, and help you to prepare a plan for organizing your event.
 In alphabetical order.
-Non-open-access articles are marked with 🔒

-- [dribdat wiki](https://github.com/dribdat/docs/wiki) - A wiki to refresh community guidelines from the dribdat open source project.
+- [Dribdat wiki](https://github.com/dribdat/docs/wiki) - A wiki to refresh community guidelines from the dribdat open source project.
 - [Hackathon Hackers Guide](https://github.com/HackathonHackers/Hackathon-Resources/blob/master/RESOURCES.md) - Collection of high quality hackathon resources.
-- [hackathon.guide](https://github.com/JoshData/hackathon.guide) - A step-by-step guide by Joshua Tauberer based on running and participating in many hackathons.
+- [Hackathon.guide](https://github.com/JoshData/hackathon.guide) - A step-by-step guide by Joshua Tauberer based on running and participating in many hackathons.
 - [Handbuch Jugend-Hackathons](https://handbuch.jugendhackt.de/) - (In German) An in-depth guide to organizing youth events.
 - [Opendata.ch Guidelines](http://make.opendata.ch/wiki/information:rules) - A short principled list for open data hackathons from the Swiss community.
 - [Mattermost Handbook](https://handbook.mattermost.com/contributors/contributors/how-to-run-a-hackathon) - Practical guidelines from the open source Mattermost chat server.